Series · Transfer Learning · Chapter 5

 Teacher and student trained against a combined soft-target / hard-target loss

-Large models win on benchmarks but lose on phones, cars, and cloud bills.
-Four constraints push us toward smaller models:
+Large models excel on benchmarks but struggle on phones, cars, and cloud bills.
+Four constraints drive us toward smaller models:

 • Memory: mobile and IoT devices simply cannot hold billions of parameters.